grking8/minima/_posts/2018-05-01-jekyll-continuous-deployment-with-github-circleci-kubernetes-and-google-cloud-platform-part-1.md

 for the changes to be propagated to a version of the software running in a production environment.

 However, often the new release of the software will be first mocked in an environment identical (or very similar to) the production environment.
-This environment is typically called a **staging environment.**
+This environment is typically called **staging.**

 If this step is done manually, there will be a non-negligible delay between the time of integration into the main branch and the new release.

-If it is done automatically, i.e. integration into the main branch triggers a sequence of actions leading to a new release of the software in a staging environment, this is [continuous delivery.](https://en.wikipedia.org/wiki/Continuous_delivery)
+If it is done automatically, i.e. integration into the main branch triggers a sequence of actions leading to a new release of the software in staging, this is [continuous delivery.](https://en.wikipedia.org/wiki/Continuous_delivery)

-If it is done automatically and the new release is in a production environment, this is **continuous deployment.**
+If it is done automatically and the new release is in production, this is **continuous deployment.**

 In [Part 2](/2018/05/05/jekyll-continuous-deployment-with-github-circleci-kubernetes-and-google-cloud-platform-part-2.html), we will see how we can integrate CircleCI with [Google Cloud Platform](https://cloud.google.com/) to achieve